Djong: Majapahit era

 Prior to the Battle of Bubat in 1357, the Sunda king and the royal family arrived in Majapahit after sailing across the Java Sea in a fleet of 200 large ships and 2000 smaller vessels.
 The royal family boarded a nine-decked hybrid Sino-Southeast Asian junk (Old Javanese: Jong sasanga wangunan ring Tatarnagari tiniru).
 This hybrid junk incorporated Chinese techniques, such as using iron nails alongside wooden dowels, construction of watertight bulkheads, and the addition of a central rudder.
-There is an allusion in Nagarakretagama that ships and boats of Majapahit are painted red and black.
+There is an allusion in Nagarakretagama that ships and boats of Majapahit were painted red and black.

 Wang Dayuan's 1349 composition Daoyi Zhilüe Guangzheng Xia ("Description of the Barbarian of the Isles") described the so-called "horse boats" at a place called Gan-mai-li in Southeast Asia.
 These ships were bigger than normal trading ships, with the sides constructed from multiple planks.
-They use neither nails nor mortar to join them, instead, they are using coconut fiber.
-They have two or three decks, with a deckhouse over the upper deck.
-In the lower hold, they carried pressed-down frankincense, above them several hundred horses are carried.
-Wang made special mention of these ships because pepper, which is also transported by them, was carried to faraway places in large quantities.
-The normal trading ships carried less than 1/10 of their cargo.
+They used neither nails nor mortar to join them, but rather used coconut fiber.
+They had two or three decks, with a deckhouse over the upper deck.
+In the lower hold, they carried pressed-down frankincense; above them, several hundred horses were carried.
+Wang made special mention of these ships because pepper, which was also transported by them, was carried to faraway places in large quantities.
+The normal trading ships carried less than a tenth of their cargo.

 Usually, the main vessel towed behind a smaller "tender" for landing.
 Data from Marco Polo records made it possible to calculate that the largest ships may have had a burden tonnage of 500–800 tons, about the same as Chinese vessels used to trade in the 19th century.
 The tender itself may have been able to carry about 70 tons.
 Marco Polo also noted that they may have 2 or 3 of these tenders, and may have about 10 small boats for helping the main vessel, such as for laying out anchors, catching fish, and bringing supplies aboard.
 When sailing, the small boats were slung to the ship's sides.

 Niccolò da Conti, in relating his travels in Asia between 1419 and 1444, describes ships much larger than European ships, capable of reaching 2,000 tons in size, with five sails and as many masts.
 The lower part is constructed with three planks, to withstand the force of the tempests to which they are much exposed.
 Some of the ships are built in compartments so that if one part is punctured, the other portion remains intact to accomplish the voyage.

-Fra Mauro in his map explained that one junk rounded the Cape of Good Hope and traveled far into the Atlantic Ocean, in 1420: